Yichieh0/OFDM_HLS_Implementation/direct_connection/README.md

 The process will automatically started.

 ## 。Run Test
+In this section, some example outputs with different combinations of parameters would be shown.
 #### - Original figure

 #### - After transmitted and decoded by the OFDM system with dircet connection